What to Do When You Have a Crush on Someone at Work

 I can't stress this enough.
 First and foremost, be cool.
 One of the most irritating parts about having a crush, besides the elation mixed with misery, is the part where you can't string together a coherent sentence while in this person's presence because all you can think about is how the collar of their shirt sits stiffly against their collarbone.

 So, if you have nothing of substance or value to say when you're around them, say nothing.
 It'll help stop you from blurting out stupid asides that'll keep you up all night thinking, "Why would I say that?"
+If you think you can handle some verbal interaction here's some ideas for breaking the ice (these would probably work well for getting to know a male coworker too).

 Give This Person More Space Than You Want To